Workplace Legal Issues and Common Safety Concerns

 Terminating an employee for no reason (without cause) is permitted under certain circumstances in Florida, which is an “at-will” state.

-However, if you were fired without correct notification or due to discriminatory practices (such as for being too old, the wrong gender or sexual orientation) or as retaliation for making a complaint against your employer, you may have grounds for a lawsuit.
+However, if you were fired without correct notification or due to discriminatory practices (such as for being too old, the wrong gender or sexual orientation) or as retaliation for making a complaint against your employer, you might be facing serious employment issues that could require legal action.
+You may have grounds for a lawsuit.
 A variety of federal and state laws cover this topic.

-Harassment and discrimination in the workplace are common causes of legal issues between employers and employees.
+Harassment and discrimination in the workplace are common causes of legal concerns between employers and employees.
 Again, both federal and state laws may come into play here.

 Federal laws expressly forbid discrimination based on national or ethnic origin, sex, age, religion, disability, gender preference or retaliation.
 The discrimination does not need to be clear and obvious to everyone—simply treating one employee differently from others can lead to claims of discrimination against an employer.